Book an Appointment

 For your convenience we accept cash, check, Discover, VISA and MasterCard.

-To request release of information please print the Authorization for Release of Medical Information form, complete 100% of the information, and fax or mail it to Des Moines Orthopaedic Surgeons c/o Medical Records Office.
-Please mail them to the office in which you received care with your respective DMOS surgeon.
-Records will then be mailed to the appropriate party or you can pick them up at our Registration Desk.
+To request the release of information, please print the Authorization for Release of Medical Information form, complete 100% of the information, and fax or mail it to Des Moines Orthopaedic Surgeons c/o Medical Records Office.
+Please send them to the office in which you received care from your respective DMOS surgeon.
+Records will then be mailed to the appropriate party, or you can pick them up at our Registration Desk.

 DMOS Medical Records phone and fax numbers:

 - DMOS – West Tel: 515-440-9020 Tel: 515-440-9021 Fax: 515-224-5337